Robert Williams III: 2024–25

 On September 30, 2024, Williams was cleared for training camp after coming off knee surgery.
 On November 8, Williams made his return from injury putting up 13 points, three rebounds and two assists off the bench in a 127–102 loss against the Minnesota Timberwolves.
 This game marked the first time he scored a three-pointer in his NBA career.

-On November 25, Williams made his first start of the season as well as his first start as a member of the Portland Trail Blazers where he recorded 6 points, one assist, and three rebounds in 12 minutes of action in a 123-98 loss against the Memphis Grizzlies, however during the 6:22 mark in second quarter, Williams dove hard for a loose ball and was whistled for a foul on Grizzlies guard Scotty Pippen Jr. and hit his head on the floor and took extra time trying to get up, but ended up remaining in the game until the 5:51 mark of the second quarter, but re-entered the game at the 2:31 mark and ended up playing for the remainder of the first half and then didn’t play in the second half and was later evaluated for a concussion.
+On November 25, Williams made his first start of the season as well as his first start as a member of the Portland Trail Blazers where he recorded 6 points, one assist and three rebounds in 12 minutes of action in a 123-98 loss against the Memphis Grizzlies, however during the 6:22 mark in second quarter, Williams dove hard for a loose ball and was whistled for a foul on Grizzlies guard Scotty Pippen Jr. and hit his head on the floor and took extra time trying to get up, but ended up remaining in the game until the 5:51 mark of the second quarter, but re-entered the game at the 2:31 mark and ended up playing for the remainder of the first half and then didn’t play in the second half and was later evaluated for a concussion.

-Williams made 20 total appearances (3 starts) for Portland during the 2024–25 NBA season, averaging 5.8 points, 5.9 rebounds, and 1.1 assists.
-On March 20, 2025, Williams underwent an arthroscopy to address inflammation in his left knee, necessitating a recovery timetable of 4-to-6 weeks and ruling him out for the remainder of the season.
+Williams made 20 total appearances (3 starts) for Portland during the 2024–25 NBA season, averaging 5.8 points, 5.9 rebounds and 1.1 assists.
+On March 20, 2025, Williams underwent an arthroscopy to address inflammation in his left knee, necessitating a recovery timetable of four-to-six weeks and ruling him out for the remainder of the season.

+2026–27

+On June 30, 2026, Williams re-signed with the Trail Blazers on a three-year, $44 million contract.